Purpose of these procedures

 - endangers the environment

-- is prescribed by any rules made under s 83 of the PID Act
+- is prescribed by the PID Rules

 - involves abuse of the public official’s position, or could, if proved, give reasonable grounds for disciplinary action against the public official.